neicnordic/neic-sda/CONTRIBUTING.md

 ## How to work on a new feature/bug

-Create an issue on Github, and talk to the team members on the NBIS local-ega Slack channel.
-You can alternatively pick one already created.
+Create an issue on Github or you can alternatively pick one already created.

 Assign yourself to that issue.